HenryZhao88/ScanProof/README.md

 ### The confound is controlled

 The adult set is only available at 128 px unless you download 3.7 GB, so it gets resampled to
-224. That's a real confound: maybe we're just detecting resampling.
+224. That's a real confound: maybe I'm just detecting resampling.

 So there's a control arm that puts the *pediatric* films through the identical path.
 PASS rate moves by **+0.96 points**, accuracy by **−1.1 points**.
 Resolution isn't what the study is